 How ABBV-8E12 works

-Beta-amyloid plaque deposit and tau protein aggregates known as neurofibrillary tangles that accumulate in the brain are characteristic of Alzheimer’s.
+Beta-amyloid plaque deposits and tau protein aggregates, known as neurofibrillary tangles, that accumulate in the brain are characteristic of Alzheimer’s.
 Both these aggregates are thought to be toxic to neurons and cause the symptoms of the disease.

 Abnormal tau proteins can ‘infect’ other tau proteins in neighboring neurons, causing otherwise normal tau protein to form tangles and promoting the disease’s spread within the brain.
 Targeting tau proteins, for this reason, is thought to be a feasible approach — and perhaps one better than targeting beta-amyloids — as tau proteins may be more closely associated with neuronal damage and clinical symptoms.